dogeduaa/uwu-programming-language/README.md

 # How to run

 - Open the folder and type `npm install -g` in the terminal.
 - Once you're done working on the .uwu file, type `uwu filename` in the terminal to run the file.
+(If you have any issues with the CLI just run `npm link` and it should work)

 # Features